sayedarehmat6-dot/Saudi-Genomic-Classifier/README.md

 Feature engineering (biological): Gene-level intolerance measures (pLI and LOEUF), capture evolutionary constraints necessary to distinguish between VUS and genuine pathogens.

-This pilot study focuses on Chromosome 21 as a controlled genomic environment to validate the predictive power of the integrated PAVS-gnomAD feature set.
+Genomic Scope:Focused on Chromosome 21 as a high-density pilot environment.
+This allowed for rapid architectural iteration and validation of the integrated PAVS-gnomAD feature set before future scaling to the whole exome.

 Model Explainability (XAI)